Harry T. Hayward

 Harry T. Hayward (c.
-1865 – December 11, 1895) was an American socialite, gambler, arsonist, and murderer, dubbed by newspapers of the era as the "Minneapolis Svengali" for his ability to manipulate others.
-A seemingly respectable member of polite society, Hayward masterminded one of America's most infamous crimes during the Gilded Age—the 1894 murder for hire of dressmaker Catherine Ging.
+1865 – December 11, 1895) was an American socialite during the Gilded Age, who lived a secret life as a gambler, arsonist, murderer, and suspected serial killer.
+Following his arrest and prosecution for masterminding one of America's most infamous crimes of the era—the 1894 murder for hire of dressmaker Catherine Ging, Hayward was dubbed by the newspapers of the era as the "Minneapolis Svengali" for his ability to manipulate others.

 In the hours before his hanging at Hennepin County Jail in Minneapolis, Hayward gave a detailed interview to his cousin Edward Goodsell and a court reporter in which he admitted to numerous arsons, assaults, swindles, and three unsolved murders across three states.

 Early life

 Harry T. Hayward was born circa 1865 in Macoupin County, Illinois, the son of William and Lodusky Hayward; his family moved to Minneapolis, Minnesota, when he was an infant.
 When Hayward was aged 6, his family briefly returned to Illinois and lived there for about a year.
 Following his return to Minneapolis, Hayward attended a private school for six months before transferring to a public school.
 Interviews with school acquaintances revealed accounts of Hayward engaging in bullying and torturing domestic animals.

 Upon graduating high school, Hayward found a job as a clerk.
 However, by age 20, he had developed what in modern times would be considered a gambling addiction.
-Despite taking Catholic religious instruction in his youth, Hayward began pursuing literature promoting atheism, the content of which he used to justify his self-centered worldview and criminal behavior.
+Hayward began pursuing literature promoting atheism from an early age, the content of which he used to justify his self-centered worldview and criminal behavior.
+Despite briefly taking Catholic religious instruction while on death row, Atheism remained his belief.

 Ging murder

 In January 1894, Hayward met Katherine "Kitty" Ging, a tenant of his parents at the Ozark Flats building on Hennepin Avenue and Thirteenth Street.
 He persuaded her to front him large sums of money, which he used gambling.
 When Ging demanded the return of her money, Hayward paid her with counterfeit currency.
-Privately, he described her as "an easy mark."
+Over time, although Hayward maintained a facade of friendship with Ging, he grew increasingly infuriated by her assertive nature and repeated demands for the repayment of her borrowed funds.

 On December 3, 1894, Ging's body was found, shot behind the ear, on a road near Lake Calhoun.
 It was later revealed that Hayward had persuaded her to purchase a $10,000 life insurance policy which named him as sole beneficiary.

 Hayward appeared to be in the forefront in the search for the killer.
 He began playing up the fact that Kitty had borrowed money from him, and how he was certain someone killed her for it.

 However, Harry's brother Adry confided to a family friend Levi Stewart that Harry had asked him to do away with Kitty.
-Stewart contacted the Hennepin County Attorney’s office.
+Stewart contacted the Hennepin County Attorney's office.
 Adry revealed that the actual killer was Claude Blixt.
 After the confession of Claude Blixt, he and Harry Hayward were arrested.